modulargaming/modulargaming/README.md

 Open `application/config/auth.php` and make the following changes:

 * Set the default hash key

-Open `.htaccess` and make the following changes:

-* Set the correct RewriteBase

-* Set the correct environment, either development or production.

 Open `application/config/email.php` and make the following changes: